Jeberson18/jeberson.github.io/README.md

 **Documentation**

   For detailed documentation about this project, including in-depth explanations of features, methodologies, and analysis, refer to the Documentation.
+Optimizing Sales and Profit.pdf